-When a professional chef says that Thanksgiving dinner is “the Olympics of cooking,” you know that sh*t is serious.
-But every year, millions of well-meaning amateurs try their best to prepare a Thanksgiving feast for their family and friends, following complex recipes that haven’t been attempted since the last Thanksgiving (who the hell roasts a turkey in May?), in quantities that far exceed their comfort zone and skill level.
+When a professional chef says that Thanksgiving dinner is “the Olympics of cooking,” you know that shit is serious.
+But every year, millions of well-meaning amateurs try their best to prepare a Thanksgiving feast for their families and friends, following complex recipes that haven’t been attempted since the last Thanksgiving (who the hell roasts a turkey in May?), in quantities that far exceed their respective comfort zones and skill levels.

-While making a perfect Thanksgiving dinner is impossible (even professional chefs recognize the insane degree of difficulty), we’ve teamed up with Jason Quinn, the head chef/owner at Playground DTSA, winner of The Great Food Truck Race, and judge on MTV’s “Snack-Off,” to help identify some of the most common ways you screw up your Thanksgiving dinner, along with some helpful hints on how to avoid these culinary disasters.
+While making a perfect Thanksgiving dinner is impossible (even professional chefs recognize the insane degree of difficulty), we’ve teamed up with Jason Quinn, the head chef/owner at Playground DTSA, winner of The Great Food Truck Race, and judge on MTV’s “Snack-Off,” to help identify some of the most common ways you “make Thanksgiving a shit show” (his words), along with some helpful hints on how to avoid these culinary disasters.

-Jason isn’t just a great chef; he’s a Thanksgiving dinner specialist.
+Jason isn’t just a culinary-world star, he’s a Thanksgiving dinner specialist.
 Every year, he closes down his restaurant for the day and cooks a full Thanksgiving feast for his closest family and friends (along with a few stragglers), so the man knows a thing or two about cranberry sauce and stuffing.

 Mistake One: You’re Roasting Your Turkey Wrong… Trust Us.

 It is tempting to say that roasting a turkey is the Rubik’s Cube of cooking, but that isn’t quite right; a Rubik’s Cube can be solved.
 Roasting a turkey correctly is about goddamn impossible, and there are there are a variety of reasons why.
 According to Jason: